-Manufacturer websites, including Nudura’s, have several resources to help you get started including estimator tools, product details, specifications, and in-person and online training.
+Manufacturers, including Nudura, have several resources to help you get started including estimator tools, product details, specifications, and in-person and online training.
 The National Ready Mixed Concrete Association (NRMCA) and the Insulating Concrete Forms Manufacturers Association (ICFMA) also offer educational webinars, trainings and events.

 Want to get started on your next project?
-Contact Nudura directly or visit their website to learn more about their full line of ICF products and accessories.
+Contact Nudura or check out one of their online or in-person ICF training courses.

 About Kody Horvey